alexandretalbert/alexandretalbert/ebanx_team.md

 - Results focused (15/4/2025)

 ### To improve
-- Be always open to new cases and ideas (due to your deep knowledge)

 - Make space for structuring initiaves.
 I feel you are overwhelmend and that we can't find more time to talk about the team, future,....
 (15/4/2025)
-- Be more strategic in relationships with stakeholders, seeking beyond problem solving, improving ways of working and structuring initiatives.
-This means to balance collaboration with addressing roles and responsibilities properly (15/4/2025)
+- In relationships with stakeholders and peers, seek beyond problem solving.
+Always aim to build strategic relationships, improving ways of working and building bridges.
+I believe this will help to balance collaboration with addressing roles and responsibilities properly (15/4/2025)
 - As you are a business/product/technical reference, create moments for knowledge sahring (this will facilitates delegation and team autonomy) (15/4/2025)
 - Keep increasing your team's autonomy
+- Be always open to new cases and ideas (due to your deep knowledge)

 ### PDI